 For outside surfaces, the cost to install poured-in-place rubber flooring is similar.

-Wood-like vinyl, PVC and foam flooring tiles run between $1 and $5 per square foot and are typically better options than rubber when seeking a wood look.
+Wood-like vinyl, PVC, and foam flooring tiles run between $1 and $5 per square foot and are typically better options than rubber when seeking a wooden look.
 You can print wood patterns onto these materials while getting traction and cushioning similar to rubber.

-Factors that influence labor fees include:
+Factors that influence labor fees include the following:

-Location: Expect to pay more if you live in an area with a higher cost of living.
+Location: Expect to pay more if you live in an area with a higher cost of living

-Number of workers: Fewer workers means lower cost.
+Number of workers: Fewer workers means lower cost

-Stairs: Installing on steps increases price.
+Stairs: Installing on steps increases the price

 Rubber flooring is a popular option for many kitchens, particularly if you spend a lot of time on your feet.
 The soft surface is easier on your knees and back and makes standing more comfortable.
 And if you happen to drop a bowl, this option is shatter-resistant.